Oxycodone, as found in OxyContin or Percocet, is a powerful painkiller and one of the most commonly abused prescription drugs in the country.

 Oxycodone Definition and Brands

 Oxycodone is the powerful primary ingredient in many painkillers prescribed to people suffering from moderate to severe pain.
 These pills come in various shapes, sizes and colors depending on the dose and brand.
+Oxycodone is also sometimes prescribed in a liquid form.
+It is often prescribed as a combination product with other drugs, including acetaminophen aspirin, and ibuprofen, with different brand names depending on the combination.
 Some of the most common brand names for oxycodone-based drugs are:

 OxyContin is one of the most commonly abused prescription drugs.
 The drug’s controlled-release formula provides chronic pain relief for up to 12 hours.
 Many people bypass the time-release action by crushing and snorting OxyContin, or by dissolving the tablets in water and injecting the solution.
 This allows the user to achieve the full effect of the drug all at once.